KellzCodes/python_interview/2-Fundamentals/README.md

 The **random** module is part of the Python **standard library**, and provides many functions that you can use to generate random numbers or make random choices. `random.randint(start,stop)`, `random.randrange(start, stop, step)`, and `random.choice(iterable)` are a few commonly used functions from the `random` module.

 Examples of what you can do with math and random can be found in [23_math.py](https://github.com/KellzCodes/python_interview/blob/main/2-Fundamentals/23_math.py).

+## Sorting

+Python lists have a built-in `.sort()` method that modifies the list in-place.
+There is also a `sorted()` built-in function that builds a new sorted list from an iterable.

+Examples of what you can do with sorting can be found in [24_sorting.py](https://github.com/KellzCodes/python_interview/blob/main/2-Fundamentals/24_sorting.py).

+## Misc.
+Python Syntax

+Examples of miscellaneous Python syntax can be found in [25_misc_syntax.py](https://github.com/KellzCodes/python_interview/blob/main/2-Fundamentals/25_misc_syntax.py).